turingschool-examples/LaunchM2W5Assessment/README.md

 In this solution, there is a project that has already been set up using Entity Framework.

-Goal 1: Create your concert database without changing the models.
-You will need to modify the project to include your specific postgress password, then update your database.
-The migration you need has already been created.
+**Goal 1**: Create your concert database without changing the models.
+You will need to modify the project to include your specific postgress password, then create a migration, then update your database.

 Delivarable: In your slack message to instructors, include a screenshot of the ERD for your concerts table in pgAdmin to show you have completed this step.

-Goal 2: Add a performers table to your database.
+**Goal 2**: Add a performers table to your database.
 Implement a many-to-many relationship between concerts and performers.
 It's up to you what fields your performers table includes, but it should have at least 3 fields.

 Deliverable: In your slack message to instructors, include a screenshot of the ERD for your concerts and performers tables in pgAdmin to show you have completed this step.

 ## Extra Challenge (0 Points Possible)